The Spin Gromov-Witten/Hurwitz correspondence for $\mathbb{P}^1$: Introduction

-Here each $k_i$ is a non-negative integer and the $\gamma_i$ are classes in $H^*(X,\Z)$ (see~\cite{KL13}).
-The cycle $[\M_{g,n}(B,d)]^{\loc,\vartheta}$ only depends on the spin curve, therefore we refer to the invariants in the right-hand side of~\cref{eqn:reduction} as the {\em spin Gromov--Witten invariants} of $(B,\vartheta)$.
+Here, each $k_i$ is a non-negative integer and the $\gamma_i$ are classes in $H^*(X,\Z)$ (see~\cite{KL13}).
+The cycle $[\M_{g,n}(B,d)]^{\loc,\vartheta}$ only depends on the spin curve, therefore we refer to the invariants in the right-hand side of~\cref{eqn:reduction} as the {\em spin GW invariants} of $(B,\vartheta)$.
 The deformation invariance proved in~\cite{KL13} implies that these invariants only depend on the genus of $B$ and the {\em parity} (or Arf invariant) of $\vartheta$, i.e. the parity of $h^0(B,\vartheta)$.

 The structure of these invariants has been a topic of research since the result of Lee--Parker \cite{LP07}, and first conjectures were made by Maulik--Pandharipande \cite{MP08}.
-A recurring idea since these pioneer works, is that they should have a similar structure to the classical Gromov--Witten invariants of curves as described by Okounkov--Pandharipande in their trilogy \cite{OP06a,OP06b,OP06c}.
-The most concrete proposal in this direction is Lee's conjecture, stating that spin ({\em stationary}) Gromov--Witten invariants may be recovered by so-called spin Hurwitz numbers (see~\cite{Lee19} and~\cref{conj:full:spin:GW:H} below).
-However, several steps of the general program of Okounkov--Pandharipande are significantly more difficult for spin curves, as we will indicate in the rest of this introduction.
+A recurring idea since these pioneering works, is that they should have a similar structure to the classical GW invariants of curves as described by Okounkov--Pandharipande in their trilogy \cite{OP06a,OP06b,OP06c}.
+The most concrete proposal in this direction is Lee's conjecture, which states that spin ({\em stationary}) GW invariants may be recovered by so-called spin Hurwitz numbers (see~\cite{Lee20} and~\cref{conj:full:spin:GW:H} below).
+However, several steps in the general program of Okounkov--Pandharipande are significantly more difficult for spin curves, as we will indicate in the rest of this introduction.